HDInnovations/UNIT3D-Community-Edition/README.md

 https://github.com/sponsors/HDVinnie

-Some folks have asked me if it's possible to do a one-time donation via cryptocurrency.
+Some folks have asked me if it's possible to do a one-time donation via Crypto Currency or CashApp.
 Yes!
 If you would like to contribute via a crypto-currency not listed please let me know.

+CashApp - $hdvinnie

 Bitcoin (BTC) - 3HUVkv3Q8b5nbxa9DtXG1dm4RdTJaTFRfc